A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Simulations

 \subsection{Illustration of the LOCO variable importance measures}

 In this section, we provide illustrations of the use and performance of the LOCO variable importance measures introduced in Section~\ref{sec::varimportance}.
-We consider the simulation scheme \textbf{B} and, for all four learning algorithms, we want to test $H_0 : p_k \leq 1/2$ versus $H_1 : p_k > 1/2$, for $k=1, 2, 3$.
-We use the definition~\eqref{eq::pkjitt} for $p_k$ so as to get $p_k = 0.5$, $k=1,2,3$, for the Kaplan-Meier model as explained in Remark~\ref{rk::pkjitt}.
-In this scenario, $Z^3$ has no effect on the outcome since $\beta_3=0$ in the Cox model used to generate the data.
-When using the Kaplan-Meier estimator, $p_k$ is equal to $0.5$ for all $k$ since adding or removing a variable will have no impact on the prediction result.
-However, the value of $p_k$ is unknown when using other algorithms and in particular, we do not know in advance if $p_k \leq 0.5$ ($H_0$ is true) or if $p_k > 0.5$ ($H_1$ is true).
-Their values are thus approximated via Monte-Carlo simulations.
+We consider the simulation scheme \textbf{B}.
+In this scenario, three variables are considered.
+Only the first two are used to generate event times according to a Cox model, while the third has no impact on the outcome.
+For all learning algorithms (except the Kaplan-Meier model which does not take covariates into account), we want to test $H_0 : p_k \leq 1/2$ versus $H_1 : p_k > 1/2$, for $k=1, 2, 3$.
+However, the value of $p_k$ for each algorithm is unknown and in particular, we do not know in advance if $p_k \leq 0.5$ ($H_0$ is true) or if $p_k > 0.5$ ($H_1$ is true).
+Their values are thus approximated via Monte Carlo simulations.
 We first simulate a training set $\Dn[1]$ of size $n_1=500$ which remains unchanged throughout the whole simulations (note that Theorem~\ref{thm::vimpG} holds for a fixed $\Dn[1]$).
 Next, we train the learning algorithms on this data set, simulate $10^5$ pairs $(T^*,Z)$ and compute $p_k$ from the distribution of the corresponding $\Delta_k(Z,T^*)$.
-Table~\ref{tab::calibrationTable} shows the resulting values.
+Table~\ref{tab::calibrationTable} shows the resulting values, indicating that, for each model, $H_0$ is true for variable 3 while $H_1$ is true for variables 1 and 2.

-In practice, global variable importance can be determined using Theorem~\eqref{thm::vimpG}.
-In Figure~\eqref{fig::vimpGB}, using Equation~\eqref{eq::pkinterval}, the confidence intervals at the $90\%$ level for $p_k,\,k=1,2,3$ for the four learning algorithms are displayed based on $\Dn[1]$ and a data set $\Dn[2]$ of size $n_2=500$ simulated independently according to scenario \textbf{B}.
+In practice, global variable importance can be determined using Theorem~\ref{thm::vimpG}.
+In Figure~\ref{fig::vimpGB}, using Equation~\eqref{eq::pkinterval}, the confidence intervals at the $90\%$ level for $p_k,\,k=1,2,3$ for the three learning algorithms are displayed based on $\Dn[1]$ and a data set $\Dn[2]$ of size $n_2=500$ simulated independently according to scenario \textbf{B}.
 We observe that the Cox model, the RSF model and the linear model based on pseudo-observations seem to all agree that only the first two covariates are important.
-For the Kaplan-Meier estimator, the three confidence intervals cross $0.5$.